Statement of Position

 The Salvation Army believes that life is a gift from God and we are answerable to God for the taking of life.
 As such, The Salvation Army is concerned about the growing ready acceptance of abortion, which reflects insufficient concern for vulnerable persons including the unborn.
 We do not believe that genetic abnormalities that are identified in an unborn child who is likely to live longer than a brief period after birth are sufficient to warrant a termination of pregnancy.

-The Salvation Army recognizes tragic and perplexing circumstances that require difficult decisions regarding a pregnancy.
+The Salvation Army recognises tragic and perplexing circumstances that require difficult decisions regarding a pregnancy.
 Decisions should be made only after prayerful and thoughtful consideration, acknowledging the tremendous pressures that occur during an unexpected pregnancy.
 There is a responsibility on all involved to give the parents of the unborn child, particularly the woman, appropriate pastoral, medical and other counsel.
-The Salvation Army believes that termination can occur only when
+The Salvation Army believes that termination can occur only when:

 • Carrying the pregnancy further seriously threatens the life of the mother; or